alirezarahatloo/LMSAlgorithm/README.md

 # LMSAlgorithm
-This matlab code can reducte noise and play estimate signal.
+This matlab code can reduce noise and play estimate signal.